 How can intersectionality be practiced?
 Do you have some concrete tools or practices from your current working context?

 I think one must start by learning what intersectionality means in the first place.
 I can say with certainty that most people working on a permanent basis in public and private art and cultural institutions here—and assumingly most other European countries—don’t have the slightest idea of what intersectionality means.
-Imagine up until, let’s say, ten, fifteen years ago in Finland, art students could go through an entire academic education without even once hearing words like intersectionality.
+Imagine up until, let’s say, ten, or fifteen years ago in Finland, art students could go through an entire academic education without even once hearing words like intersectionality.
 The same people now have access to the majority of funding and resources, which they would rather spend on promoting the kinds of artistic practices and cultural activities that fit within their limited frameworks of what art is and what it can accomplish.
 This leaves us with the least creative and most problematic results.
 These people are also highly resistant to change, and they can very well afford to be because, from their point of view, there is only a small niche of art workers who will be critical of their uninspired working methods.
-And we all know who those protesters are: art-workers from Afro-Finnish, Sámi, immigrant, working-class, disabled, etc. communities.
+And we all know who those protesters are: art-workers from Afro-Finnish, Sámi, immigrant, working-class, disabled and other disenfranchised communities.
 It is so rare that white middle/upper-class Finns join the said groups in voicing their criticism alongside them.
 They might sign a petition or two or even write to you and thank you for all the work you’re doing, which I find patronising because when you ask them to join in and echo your voice, they say, “Oh, we’re so tired, we are so overwhelmed, we need rest” and other excuses like this.
 At times, we have invited white Finnish artists and curators to, for example, address the racist structures upon which the commercial Helsinki art scene is built or to write critically about how certain funding bodies function for NO NIIN.
 The answer we receive most of the time is, “oh, no, we’re so tired, we’re so overwhelmed, we need rest.”
-I mean, COME ON!
-You’ve got to stop co-opting our tools against us.
-If Lorde advocates caring for oneself as an act of political warfare, it’s not you that she’s talking to; what you need to give a rest to is your sense of entitlement.
-I firmly believe these days that no amount of diversity/anti-racism training or consulting can resolve what is clearly a lack of feeling towards those who don’t share your race or socioeconomic status.
+If Lorde advocates caring for oneself as an act of political warfare, I doubt it’s you that she’s talking to; what you need to give a rest to is your sense of entitlement.
+I firmly believe these days that no amount of diversity/anti-racism training or consulting can resolve what is clearly a lack of feeling towards those who don’t share your race, socioeconomic, or residence permit status.
 I’ve had it with all the politeness and patience with which we deal with those who don’t even see us as humans.

 What I want to employ and advocate for as a concrete tool in my work is this: no more shying away from conflict and more being demanding towards those whom I know can afford to take part in difficult conversations and not give them any more breaks than necessary, especially those of them that build their careers on claiming radical politics.